 Benefits of MRI Tractography

-Non-invasive mapping of white matter tracts.
+Non-invasive visualisation of white-matter tracts.

-Conditions Diagnosed or Evaluated by Tractography
+Conditions Evaluated

-Traumatic brain injury
+Traumatic brain injury.

-Congenital brain malformations
+Congenital brain malformations.

 Risks and Limitations